Spy Kids 2: The Island of Lost Dreams: Filming sites

-Special effects

-Despite using over twice the amount of special effects than the first film, Rodriguez did not ask the producers for a larger budget; he said that he wanted to be more creative instead of asking the studio for more money for special effects.
-Rodriguez picked some visual effects companies who were eager and less established, as well as starting up his own Troublemaker Studios, and reemploying Hybrid, who had worked with him on the first film.
-Gregor Punchatz, the film's lead animator, employed a certain technique to make the movements of the computer generated creatures resemble the stop-motion work of filmmaker Ray Harryhausen, who has a cameo in the film.
-The scene with the army of live skeletons was shot on a real rock formation, with the two young actors on safety wires, and the computer generated skeletons added later to over three dozen shots.

 Music

 The film score was co-written by director Robert Rodriguez and composer John Debney, who had also co-written the score for Spy Kids.
 The sound is a mix of rock, pop, and indie rock, and includes songs performed by Alan Cumming and Alexa Vega.
-Unusually, the orchestral score was recorded in the auditorium of a local high school in Austin, Georgetown High School.
+Unusually, the orchestral score was recorded in the auditorium of a local high school in Austin, Georgetown High School. according to the soundtrack linear notes, the film's music was meant to pay homage to the music of Ray Harryhausen's films composed by Bernard Herrmann, particularly The 7th Voyage of Sinbad and Jason and the Argonauts.

 All tracks composed by Debney and Rodriguez, and performed by the Texas Philharmonic Orchestra.